abbycar/MicrosoftEdge-Documentation/dev-guide/performance/XMLHttpRequest/README.md

+---
+description: Learn how XMLHttpRequest supports a variety of developer scenarios involving transferring data to and from a server by sending requests.
+title: XMLHttpRequest
+author: abbycar
+---

 # XMLHttpRequest

 The [XMLHttpRequest (XHR)](https://msdn.microsoft.com/library/ms535874) object supports a variety of developer scenarios involving transferring data to and from a server by sending requests.
 It supports any text based format, and can make both HTTP and HTTPS requests.